Same-sex marriage in Sinaloa: Background

 In January 2013, the state's Family Code was changed to limit marriage and cohabitation to heterosexual couples.
 Three injunctions were filed to contest the changes, but they were dismissed.
 On 2 September 2014, Deputy Sandra Yudit Lara Díaz from the Institutional Revolutionary Party (PRI) introduced a bill to amend articles 40 and 165 of the Family Code to legalise same-sex marriage in Sinaloa.
 Article 40 described marriage as the "union of a man and a woman" and article 165 similarly defined concubinage as between "a man and a woman".
-In February 2015, the conservative National Action Party (PAN) introduced a civil union bill, which was criticized by LGBT organizations as it would have banned children of same-sex partners from residing with their parents.
+In February 2015, the conservative National Action Party (PAN) introduced a civil union bill, which was criticized by LGBTQ organizations as it would have banned children of same-sex partners from residing with their parents.
 Both this bill and the measure introduced by Lara Díaz were not voted on, facing years of delay and lingering in Congress.

 On 12 July 2013, Judge Teddy Abraham Torres López of the Seventh District Court in Los Mochis granted an amparo to a same-sex couple who sought to marry, ruling that the Congress of Sinaloa must comply with the constitutional obligations of equality and non-discrimination.
 The case was appealed to the Supreme Court of Justice of the Nation, which ruled against the state on 15 April 2015.
 On 24 September 2014, the Supreme Court granted 3 amparos sought in Culiacán and declared articles 40 and 165 of the Family Code unconstitutional.
 In mid-October 2014, 70 people from Mazatlán filed an amparo for same-sex marriage rights in the Ninth District Court.
 In March 2016, the First Chamber of the Mexican Supreme Court declared articles 40 and 165 unconstitutional when it ruled against the state in two appeals challenging earlier verdicts in favor of several same-sex couples.
 Another amparo was granted to a male same-sex couple from El Fuerte in January 2017.

-On 23 November 2014, the Supreme Court ruled that Sinaloa's laws limiting concubinage to heterosexual couples were unconstitutional.
+On 23 November 2014, the Supreme Court ruled that Sinaloa's law limiting concubinage to heterosexual couples was unconstitutional.
 This decision came in response to an amparo requested by a lesbian couple.